acn1008/ProjectComp730/README.md

 ### Input 175 and convert from Fahrenheit to Celsius; result will be 79.4 repeating.
   ### Progress bar will be 80% full and background will change to Green.

+### Input 373.15 and convert from Kelvin to Celsius; result will be 100.
+  ### Progress bar will be 100% full and background will change to red.

+### Input 273.15 and convert from Kelvin to Celsius; result will be 0.
+  ### Progress bar will be empty and background will change to blue.

+### Input 323.15 and convert from Kelvin to Celsius; result will be 50.
+  ### Progress bar will be 50% full and background will change to green.

+### Input 373.15 and convert from Kelvin to Fahrenheit; result will be 212.
+  ### Progress bar will be 100% full and background will change to red.

+### Input 273.15 and convert from Kelvin to Fahrenheit; result will be 32.
+  ### Progress bar will be empty and background will change to blue.

+### Input 323.15 and convert from Kelvin to Fahrenheit; result will be 122.
+  ### Progress bar will be 50% full and background will change to green.

+### Input 212 and convert from Fahrenheit to Kelvin; result will be 373.15.
+  ### Progress bar will be 100% full and background will change to red.

+### Input 32 and convert from Fahrenheit to Kelvin; result will be 273.15.
+  ### Progress bar will be empty and background will change to blue.

+### Input 122 and convert from Fahrenheit to Kelvin; result will be 323.15.
+  ### Progress bar will be 50% full and background will change to green.

+### Input 100 and convert from Fahrenheit to Kelvin; result will be 373.15.
+  ### Progress bar will be 100% full and background will change to red.

+### Input 0 and convert from Fahrenheit to Kelvin; result will be 273.15.
+  ### Progress bar will be empty and background will change to blue.

+### Input 50 and convert from Fahrenheit to Kelvin; result will be 323.15.
+  ### Progress bar will be 50% full and background will change to green.